Okutsu frames of irreducible polynomials over henselian fields: Introduction

-Theorems \ref{MLOk} and \ref{OkML} show that the Okutsu frames of $F$ and the MLV chains of $v_F$ are esentially equivalent objects.
-In particular, all polynomials in the set $\Phi_0\cup\cdots\cup\Phi_r$ are HOS (abstract) key polynomials of the valuation $v_F$.
+Theorems \ref{MLOk} and \ref{OkML} show that the Okutsu frames of $F$ and the MLV chains of $v_F$ are essentially equivalent objects.
+As a consequence, we obtain still another interpretation of Okutsu frames: the set $\Phi_0\cup\cdots\cup\Phi_r\cup\{F\}$ is a complete set of \emph{abstract} key polynomials of $v_F$, in the terminology of \cite{Dec, NS2018}.